ssanderson/foundations-of-numerical-computing/outline.md

 ### Exercises: (10 minutes (65/180))

-- Write a function that shows that takes an array of any shape and calculates `sin(x) ** 2 + cos(x) ** 2` for each element of the array.
+- Write a function that takes an array of any shape and calculates `sin(x) ** 2 + cos(x) ** 2` for each element of the array.
 - Write a function that takes a 2D array and returns a 1D array containing the sum of each column.